JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 First we need to [upgrade](https://doc.rust-lang.org/std/sync/struct.Weak.html#method.upgrade) the weak reference to an `Arc`.

-If the value was already dropped, it will return none and we will do nothing.

-If the original map is not yet dropped we can then update it.

 Now we see the sense of storing also the `key` in the object ref, as we can use it inside the `drop` implementation to update the inner map.

+If the value was already dropped, it will return none and it won't do anything.

+If the original map is not yet dropped, it can be updated.

 So, first we decrease the reference count by 1.